 YouthWorks participants are not employees of Commonwealth Corporation.
 Because a participant’s worksite is the employer of record, their limited employment relationship is with that organization, not Commonwealth Corporation.

-This handbook reflects responses to frequently asked questions with relevant sections that apply to YouthWorks participants across the Commonwealth andCommonwealth and includes additional information pertinent to the region in which a participant engages.
+This handbook reflects responses to frequently asked questions with relevant sections that apply to YouthWorks participants across the Commonwealth and includes additional information pertinent to the region in which a participant engages.
 YouthWorks participants must familiarize themselves with the member handbook in its entirety.
 After carefully reading this handbook, please retain it for reference.

 Participants should familiarize themselves with its contents as soon as possible as it will answer many questions participants may have.
 It is the expectation that participants understand and be fully informed about all policies and procedures contained within this handbook.